AnarManafov/dataharbor/app/doc/api/dir.md

 # List directory API

+## Get Files and Folders from a Directory

-Get files and folder from the given directory.
+This API endpoint allows you to retrieve a list of files and folders from a given directory.

-## Method title
+### Method

 ```plaintext
 POST /dir